 Robert Klitgaard

-Robert Klitgaard is a university professor at CGU, where he served as president from 2005-2009.
-Before coming to CGU, he was dean and Ford Distinguished Professor at the Pardee RAND Graduate School, America’s leading PhD program in policy analysis.
+Robert Klitgaard is a University Professor at CGU, where he served as President from 2005–2009.
+Before coming to CGU, he was Dean and Ford Distinguished Professor at the Pardee RAND Graduate School, America’s leading PhD program in policy analysis.

 He has worked and done research in more than 40 countries around the world, working with governments, civil society organizations, and international institutions.

-Klitgaard’s 12 books include Choosing Elites, listed in The Harvard Guide to Influential Books, and Tropical Gangsters, named one of The New York Times’s “Books of the Century.”
+Klitgaard’s fourteen books include Controlling Corruption, which helped launch the global anti-corruption movement; Choosing Elites, listed in The Harvard Guide to Influential Books; and Tropical Gangsters, named one of the New York Times’ Books of the Century.

 “Geography, Climate, and Genes in Development Studies.”
 The World Bank Economic Review 34, no. 1 (2020).